[blog]_[SEO - Five Great Features of GA4]_[Blog Picture]

 To find out more about how an effective internal linking strategy can boost your website or help with your SEO, we’d love to hear from you!

-Local SEO is a term that gets used frequently in regards to SEO optimization for local businesses and if you have a physical store or offer a product to people within a certain area, then chances are it will be at the top of your radar – so here’s a short guide to what local SEO is, how it works and how you can get started.
+Local SEO is a term that gets used frequently regarding SEO optimisation for local businesses.
+If you have a physical store or offer a product to people within a certain area, then chances are it will be at the top of your radar, so here’s a short guide to what local SEO is, how it works and how you can get started.

 What Is Local SEO?

-Local SEO focuses on optimizing a website’s content, on-page elements, and off-page signals to increase its relevance and prominence for local search queries.
-This includes optimizing the website’s meta tags, content, and images for local keywords, as well as building local citations, listings, and backlinks to establish the website’s authority and relevance in the local market.
+Local SEO focuses on optimising a website’s content, on-page elements, and off-page signals to increase its relevance and prominence for local search queries.
+This includes optimising the website’s meta tags, content, and images for local keywords, as well as building local citations, listings, and backlinks to establish the website’s authority and relevance in the local market.

 How Important Is Local SEO?